Acting to stop harm: the FCA and Appointed Representatives

 While it is true (and rightly so) that there is more focus on professional ethics and behaviours, particularly on trading floors, it would be naïve to assume the job is done.
 I was talking to a senior partner in a professional services firm at a recent event, and he remarked that little has actually changed in the City post-crisis, but that there are certainly signs that organisations have a renewed focus on changing the aggressive culture often associated with businesses in the City.

-Regulators such as the Financial Conduct Authority (FCA) are increasingly focusing on the behaviours of individuals inside and outside of the workplace and as a result steps are being taken to ensure a more compliant and socially acceptable environment, which must be encouraged (read our blog: professionals beware: your conduct outside of the office could be under regulatory scrutiny).
+Regulators such as the Financial Conduct Authority (FCA) are increasingly focusing on the behaviours of individuals inside and outside of the workplace and as a result steps are being taken to ensure a more compliant and socially acceptable environment, which must be encouraged.
 In addition, the success of diversity and inclusion groups within many organisations reflects the desire of employees and management teams to ensure equality in all protected characteristics such as sex, race, sexual orientation, disability and religion, by engaging with staff on important issues and ensuring offensive behaviour will not be tolerated.

 Unfortunately, bullying is still a significant problem in the City.
 The ‘banter’ culture is often personally targeted and offensive.
 I remember hearing from a female friend that she would go to a different floor to use the toilet, avoiding a particular trading desk where she would be the subject of wolf whistling, heckling and even verbal abuse on occasion.
 This behaviour cannot simply be excused as ‘banter’ or ‘just the way things are’, it is harassment.